Maryland coronavirus plan says 14 percent of residents eligible for early vaccine when available

 Maryland’s 68-page plan aims to “immediately make the vaccine available to Marylanders at highest risk of developing complications from COVID-19 as well as our critical front line health care workers and essential workers in public safety and education,” Gov. Larry Hogan (R) said in a news release.

-High-risk health-care workers, first responders, older adults in congregate settings, incarcerated people and people with comorbid and underlying conditions will be eligible for a vaccine during the first of two phases of distribution.
+High-risk health-care workers, first responders, older adults in congregate settings, incarcerated people and people with comorbidities and underlying conditions will be eligible for a vaccine during the first of two phases of distribution.

 The plan outlines 13 focus areas, including an estimate of critical populations, vaccine provider recruitment and enrollment, and how health officials plan to ensure residents a vaccine is safe and effective.

-According to the plan, residents will use the MarylandVax.org website to preregister for the vaccine and providers will use an online immunization database to order vaccines, and to track their delivery and the doses administered.
+According to the plan, residents will use the MarylandVax.org website to preregister for the vaccine, and providers will use an online immunization database to order vaccines and to track their delivery and the doses administered.

 Virginia also has made its vaccine distribution plan public.
 Unlike Maryland, that state included estimates of how much funding it would need to vaccinate its residents.